Lokidottir/typerbole/README.md

 This datatype has 3 parameters.
 The first two parameters represent constants and variables respectively, what's important is the final parameter `t` which is the parameter for the typesystem being used.

-We can use the typesystem `SimplyTyped` in `Compiler.Typesystem.SimplyTyped` as the typesystem to make this a simply-typed lambda calculus, or we could slot in `SystemF`, `SystemFOmega`, `Hask`, to change the type system associcated with with it.
+We can use the typesystem `SimplyTyped` in `Compiler.Typesystem.SimplyTyped` as the typesystem to make this a simply-typed lambda calculus, or we could slot in `SystemF`, `SystemFOmega`, `Hask`, to change the typesystem associcated with with it.

 Sadly there's no magic that builds typecheckers for these (yet).
 Instead, using the language extensions `MultiParamTypeClasses` and `FlexibleInstances` and the `Typecheckable` typeclass from `Control.Typecheckable` we write a typechecker for each of these occurences.